After 14 years, it's time to reflect.

 The agenda in Sydney media is driven either by boat illegals, environment taxes, or life style shows.
 Aside from the occasional mention of the NDIS, handicap issues rarely get exposure.
 During our election campaign through August, I had approached Channel 7, 9, and the ABC's 7:30 report, and was told that their schedule was commissioned for the foreseeable future.
 We proposed our television community announcement to Channel 7 and 9, and pitched the story of a radio station that advocates for those with a disability to the 7:30 report.
 Despite 17.1% of Sydney's population either being handicapped themselves, or being an unpaid carer of someone who is, none of the channels had no interest.
 This is a considerable part of Sydney's population without a radio voice - This is so wrong and immoral.

-I want to avoid brooding over how insolent and apathetic the departments who govern the radio spectrum, any politician, or authoritive figure have been toward us because a:) it ain't going to gain much and b:) criticizing people or entities would only discourage others from dealing with us.
+I want to avoid brooding over how impenetrable the departments who govern the radio spectrum, any politician, or authoritive figure have been because a:) it ain't going to gain much and b:) criticizing people or entities would only discourage others from dealing with us.
 I feel dialog is much better then discord - it is the complete lack of any dialog which is the cause of my severe frustration.

 According to our last article in the St George leader, the Department of Broadband and Communications are not going to budge.
 Their spokes woman noted, "under the Broadcasting Services Act, the Australian Communications and Media Authority had no capacity to allocate commercial licenses through a process other than a priced-based system (auction)".
 Apparently my local MP noted I would need to get a large amount of people interested, for the department to even consider such a radio station.

-But for a moment, let's question the concept of getting a large amount of people behind me.
+But for a moment, let's question the concept of pulling together a certain amount of people.
 Is this really the criteria for getting policy change?
 Is the "Broadcasting Services Act" drafted by politicians or by people power?
 First, there is a Schedule C in the Clerks Award, that allows the government to exploit those with a disability.
 But on the other hand, the handicap can't get a special license to exploit a government's asset like the radio spectrum, so they can earn the same kind of income as others in the commercial radio industry.
 Very strange, isn't it?

 Another example where a government has "just made up" legislation, is the NSW government's recent implementation of the UK style "Bedroom Tax" for those living in NSW Housing accommodation, or receiving the special rental subsidy.
 Unless I've got a very bad case of amnesia, I can't remember tens of thousands of people marching down McQuarie Street demanding the NSW government to implement such a tax.
 It's here that it is rather obvious that a government can change legislation whenever it pleases them.

 Though this is certainly not the case for all on the DSP, a good portion would have needed to rely on family, friends, and charity at one stage - often for a lengthy period of time.
+A few times I've lived on nothing but toast, jam, and instant pasta for weeks at a time, can a government bureaucrat think about that for just a few moments?
 If the handicap could enjoy the same income level as everybody else, their sense of self-worth and confidence is greatly increased, benefiting everyone in their circle.
 This is particularly so when noting the cost of living.
 Groceries and food has doubled (in some cases tripled) in price over the last 18 months, however the DSP has only increased by 5%.
 For example - a meal I have during summer is creamy noodle salad from the fridge.
 In January this year, it was priced at $2.08 for 350g, and now has increased to $4.75 for exactly the same brand and weight.

 I don't want to forever gloat over the amount of work I've placed into 2PR FM, but somehow my efforts really have been ignored, and I'm at a loss on knowing how to address this.
 Since the first Alpha version of 2PR FM hit the web in July 1999, I've: